salman-shaikh-19/My-Finance-Tracker/daily_task.md

 - optimize code.

 # 2 oct

 - change tables structure.
 - add note (expense note optional).
 - display note on card click.
 - display card by created_at instead of expense date.
 - add New badge if expense added recently(within 5 minutes).
+- add custom expense limit length feature[user can set custom limit for expense, that limit only used for notify(warn if user use 90% and exceed limit of today), user will be notifid like You have spent 9000 today, which is over 90% of your daily limit and Alert!
+You have exceeded your daily expense limit of 10000.
+Total spent: 12000
+  ].